habbis/pfsense_ansible_security_zone_deploy/README.md

-The playbook setup mystandard pfsense security zone that is  vlan + interface + firewall rules = security zone.
+The playbook setup mystandard pfsense security zone and its  vlan + interface + firewall rules = security zone.